Skip to content

 Bookbinder/Paper Marbler: John Bielik is an itinerant artisan, instructor and living history interpreter.
 John's paper and products are featured in the shops at Colonial Williamsburg and the Atheneum at Historic New Harmony.

-Thomas Say: An interpreter from Timepiece Theatre from Indianapolis will bring New Harmony scientist Thomas Say to life.
-Portraying a figure known as the “Father of American Entomology,” this interpreter will focus on Say’s scientific discoveries and touch on how the natural sciences were a large part of New Harmony’s second utopian community.
+Thomas Say: Portraying a figure known as the “Father of American Entomology,” this interpreter will focus on Say’s scientific discoveries and touch on how the natural sciences were a large part of New Harmony’s second utopian community.

-Oxen: Mark Hufford will be bringing two oxen, Carter and Percy, to demonstrate the important role oxen played throughout history in the western expansion and in the Indiana and Kentucky territories.
+Oxen: Mark Hufford will be bringing two oxen, Louis and Clark, to demonstrate the important role oxen played throughout history in the western expansion and in the Indiana and Kentucky territories.
 He will demonstrate how to yoke the oxen, how they respond to commands and how they were used to help clear the land using forestry tools.

 Rope maker: The original Harmonist rope walk stretched 1100 feet.
 The Harmonists grew hemp to make rope.
 Along the rope walk they stretched it out to dry and also to twist it.